 Find a word or a quote that resonates with you and say it to yourself in the moments when your mind starts telling you “I’m too tired” or “I don’t have time”.
 Recognise these negative thoughts and use your catch phrase to consciously shut them down.

 There is nothing more powerful than your imagination.
 Picture yourself smashing out your next set of reps, walking out of the gym after a great workout, overcoming a setback, and ultimately, achieving your goal.

 Look at every workout as a challenge rather than a threat and rise to the occasion.
 The feeling of accomplishment will do wonders for your mindset.
-Every action you take to move towards achieveing your goal is a good one.
+Every action you take to move towards achieving your goal is a good one.

 The moment you begin to say “I will never weigh 65kg” is the moment you will convince yourself you won’t.